PL-11 (missile)

 The PL-11 (霹雳-11 (Pī Lì-11, Thunderbolt-11)) is a medium-range semi-active radar homing (SARH) air-to-air missile (AAM) developed by a subsidiary of the Shanghai Academy of Spaceflight Technology in the People's Republic of China.
 It is a development or copy of the Italian Aspide AAM, which in turn was developed from the American AIM-7 Sparrow.
-The PRC may have started license production of the Aspide using imported parts but the license was cancelled following the 1989 Tiananmen Square protests and massacre.
-Development started in 1990, and the first live-fire test occurred in 2002 from a Shenyang J-8 IIB.
+The PRC may have started license production of the Aspide using imported parts but the license was cancelled following the 1989 Tiananmen Square protests.
+Development started in 1990, and the first live-fire test occurred in 1992 from a Shenyang J-8 IIB.

 Description

 The PL-11 was the People's Liberation Army Air Force's main medium-ranged AAM until the PL-12.

 The HQ-61 is the surface-to-air missile (SAM) variant of the PL-11.